When I talk to parents about planning main lesson blocks, they often ask, “How can I easily focus on Waldorf painting and drawing?”

-One of my favorite qualities of Weekly Art Lessons is that many times Brian or Robyn will say just use whatever materials you happen to have on hand – a regular pencil is fine, or just grab some computer paper and start drawing.
+One of my favorite qualities of Weekly Art – Foundations lessons is that many times Brian or Robyn will say just use whatever materials you happen to have on hand – a regular pencil is fine, or just grab some computer paper and start drawing.

 This attitude is so refreshing in the world of Waldorf education where so often we have this sense that everything has to be done a particular way.
 Then that becomes another stumbling block for many, bringing up feelings of inadequacy and resistance.
 If we don’t quite know how to do it, we’ll just wait until that illusive day somewhere in the future when we learn the proper way and then we can bring it to our children.

 Well, wait no longer and get your hands on either the Weekly Art Lessons or one of the Bundles.
 Waldorfish also offers Waldorf Art for Beginners.
-My recommendation would be to do the Weekly Art Lessons all year September through May.
+My recommendation would be to do the Weekly Art – Foundations all year September through May.

 What are your goals for art in your homeschool this year?

-If you want some suggestions, click here to get my Checklist for Lively Arts Homeschooling.
+If you want some suggestions, click here to get Your Guide to Lively Homeschooling.